 The Millennium Preserve contains four additional caves and sinkholes not currently known to contain habitat for troglobitic fauna.
 This is primarily due to their small size and inaccessibility for researchers.
-However, the collective karst feature distribution suggests the Millennium Preserve's cave containing strata are an interconnected cavernous and mesocavernous habitat area spanning more than 20 acres.
+However, the collective karst feature distribution suggests the Millennium Preserve's cave-containing strata are an interconnected cavernous and mesocavernous habitat area spanning more than 20 acres.
 The cave geomorphology suggests they formed from a larger underlying karst void network collapse.
 That network likely formed under phreatic conditions in response to paleo-aquifer karst hydrology as groundwater followed an easterly to northeasterly path toward the confined aquifer zone.
 This process was initiated in the Miocene following the tectonic events that created the Balcones Escarpment (Senger et al. 1990; White 2009).
 Aquifer entrenchment and regional streams caused the water table to drop below the current cave elevation.
 The buoyant force acting on the cave ceilings was lost and the caves began to collapse when this happened.
 The cave floors that are accessible now are largely formed from breakdown material that has collapsed from the original cave ceiling.
 The modern cave network has chaotic morphology relative to the paleo cave network because the collapse process is incomplete.
 What formed as a relatively continuous void network formed in response to dissolution by flowing groundwater is now a seemingly discontinuous patchwork of air pockets from a human cave explorer's perspective.
 However, the mesocavern network is far more extensive and accessible from a karst invertebrate's perspective, which still emulate the original groundwater pathways.
-These species are referred to as karst invertebrates rather than cave invertebrates due to their occupancy of the fabric of the aquifer and not just the larger cavernous spaces.

 Fence and Trail Cave: The entrance to Fence and Trail Cave was excavated to 7 feet deep where open passage was discovered (Photograph 17).
 The passage is formed along a rock joint trending N70E.
 The entrance extends through a tight constriction into a passage approximately 5 feet wide by 13 feet long, with 2-foot maximum floor to ceiling height.
 The surveyed cave length measures approximately 20 feet, with a maximum depth of 7 feet.
-The cave footprint measures approximately 20 feet by 5 feet.
+The cave footprint measures approximately 20 by 5 feet.
 This cave is not currently known to contain any endangered karst invertebrates, is not monitored for karst biota, and has a cave gate to prevent unauthorized access.